rcass/Inhabitent-1/plugins/Inhabitent-functionality/README.md

-# RED Functionality Plugin
+# Inhabitent Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+A template for a WordPress functionality plugin for Inhabitent Theme.

+## This Plugin contains: